 I travel for my job.
 It can take me awhile to respond.
 Sorry about that.
 I'm not a paying member, so I can't see "likes".
 A profile without a photo makes me wonder if you're really available.

-Unless labeled HISTORY, photos are recent.
-HISTORY photos are offered with the idea you can better understand who I am today if you can see who I was yesterday.
+Old photos labeled HISTORY are offered with the idea you'll better understand who I am today if you can see who I was yesterday.
 I'm not trying to pass myself as younger.

-If you're close to my age, you realize much as we'd like to stay young, the next 30 years will not be the same as the last 30.
+Everyday living is a bit more complicated.
+If you're close to my age, you realize much as we'd like to stay young, our next 20 years won't be the same as our last 20.
 We'll deal with different life challenges than when we were younger.

 Figuring out how to share life with someone new will be a challenge.
 We'll need to learn a whole new set of compromises that may be very different from our last relationship.
 It won't be easy, but if it works, it can be rewarding.
 Life is a journey best shared.

 I love living in the Arkansas Ozarks, but I didn't grow up here.
 The Army and work have taken me all over the world.
 Since I travel with my job, I am open to meeting someone who lives almost anywhere.
 I have some years left to work, so I'm not going to be able to relocate should we want to take things further.